-Special approval from the appropriate collegewide Dean or Director or his/her designee is required for students who desire to register for more than 19 credit hours.
+Special approval from the Dean of Instruction is required for students who desire to register for more than 19 credit hours.
 Students may not register for more than 24 credit hours during any term.
 The student must have a cumulative 2.0 GPA to request over 19 hours.